The Legend of Billie Jean

 Look for Kathryn Childers making a cameo appearance!

 The producers of the film worked in conjunction with the local radio station "C-101".
 When you hear the radio commentary of the search for Billy Jean in the film, its the real name of a real radio station.

 C-101 helped the producers of the film by promoting and advertising a huge beach party to be held at Port Aransas, a small resort town on Mustang Island, near Corpus Christi.
 There were several live bands and I was a member of one of them and also an extra in the film.
 I would estimate there was approx. 300 people down on the beach who were told they could be in the film if they came to this beach party.

 Coincidentally, I was standing right next to Helen Slater and had no idea that she was the star.
 In the scene where her brother is shot by sharpshooters, she is standing in disguise in the crowd, on top of the trailer where they have her brothers new scooter.
 I was standing next to her and I was asked if I would help her to the ground when she got her cue.
 So the gunshot goes off, she screams and then I reach up and help her down off the trailer... in the finished version it is cut out.
 She didn't talk to any one the whole 30 or 45 mins we were standing there waiting.
 She had on a Walkman and a set of headphones and seemed to be just jamming and waiting.

-More Behind The Scenes from The Legend of Billie Jean
+More Making Of The Legend of Billie Jean

 She never wanted to be famous.
 She never wanted to get into trouble.
 She never even wanted many friends.